In Canada, June is National Indigenous History Month and June 21 is National Indigenous Peoples Day.

 Indigenous Niagara Living Museum Tour

-Planning to launch in September 2021 should health guidelines permit, Indigenous Niagara Living Museum Tours will be the Niagara Region’s first guided Indigenous tour operation.
+With a launch planned for 2022 (TBC), Indigenous Niagara Living Museum Tours will be the Niagara Region’s first guided Indigenous tour operation.
 Featuring animated encounters and engagements with Indigenous peoples, cultural interpreters, historians, food specialists, and artisans, the tours will create meaningful and memorable experiences that last a lifetime.

 Visit the Landscape of Nations in Queenston Heights